pishoyg/coptic/README.md

 1. Learn more Vim!

 #### Archive

+1. Use the newer version of [copticsite.com](https://copticsite.com/) once published.

 1. Synchronization seems to be working fine.
 However, running the generation script twice produces a different file, and reimporting (supposedly